seranotannason/memory-cli/design-doc.md

 The app is modularized into three main scripts: app, game, ui.

-Because I am using Urwid as my main console-based programming library, implementing all widgets in the ui file is only natural.
+Because I am using Urwid as my main console-based programming library, it is only natural to implement all widgets in the UI file.

 The game script details the card, deck, and game classes that make up a game instance.